Integral constraints on the linear instability of stratified flow with planar shear at an arbitrary angle to the vertical: Integral constraints for planar shear at an arbitrary angle to the vertical

 Therefore, (\ref{stabcond2}) can be expressed as

-Reversing the reasoning described above, if (\ref{stabcond3}) holds, then (\ref{stabcond}) is also satisfied, so the sum of the terms inside the outer round brackets in (\ref{condim}) is positive, and the instability growth rate $\omega_i$ must vanish.
+Reversing the order of the above reasoning, if (\ref{stabcond3}) holds, then (\ref{stabcond}) is also satisfied, so the sum of the terms inside the outer round brackets in (\ref{condim}) is positive, and the instability growth rate $\omega_i$ must vanish.
 Now, when $\omega_i=0$ and $\theta \neq 0$ (i.e., for non-vertical mean shear), the right-hand side of (\ref{stabcond3}) becomes infinite, making this condition impossible to satisfy.
-Therefore, it is not possible to prove that there is a stability condition in this situation, i.e., the flow may always be unstable for $\theta \neq 0$.
+Therefore, it is not possible to obtain a stability condition in this situation, i.e., the flow may always be unstable for $\theta \neq 0$.
 For vertical shear, however ($\theta=0$), the second term on the right-hand side of (\ref{stabcond3}) drops, and the usual sufficient stability condition is obtained, namely: $Ri_{min} = N^2/U'^2_{max} > 1/4$.
+This shows that the general stability condition reduces to the Miles-Howard condition for vertical shear and is absent for non-vertical shear.
+The result is derived here for perturbations with 2D symmetry in planar shear flow using a method distinct from that of \cite{Fung_1986} and \cite{Deguchi_2021}.